nignanthomas/sneaker-city-frontend/README.md

 2. Refer to `.env.example` to configure your environment as follows.

-3. Run the command `yarn start` to spin up the web application.
+3. Run the command `yarn install && yarn start` to spin up the web application.

 4. The app should be availabel on `http://localhost:3000`.